-The Children's Division caters for children of preschool, primary and secondary school age (generally 4 to 18 years).
-We aim to instil students with the confidence required to undertake formal accreditation in the German language.
+The Children’s Division caters for children of primary and secondary school age (generally 6 to 18 years).
+We aim to instill students with the confidence required to undertake formal accreditation in the German language.

 Placement of students is based on age and prior knowledge (if any) of German.
 Depending on the learning abilities of students, teachers apply a variety of techniques in the classroom, including the use of language games and song as well as a progressive text book series.
 Reports are issued to students each year.

-We hold classes on Saturday mornings and Monday afternoons.
+We hold classes on Saturday mornings (Monday afternoon classes have been discontinued in 2023 due to a lack of numbers).
 We follow the normal school calendar and break for school holidays.
-View our school calendar here: Class dates and times 2016
+Check our school calendar for exact dates.

 Saturday morning classes are held during school terms at Alfred Deakin High School, Denison Street, Deakin.
-These classes cater for children of preschool, primary and secondary school age (generally 4 to 18 years).
+These classes cater for children of primary and secondary school age (generally 7 to 18 years).
 Classes run from 9:00am to 11:30am.

 Text books and other learning material